MerginMaps/docs/src/server/sso-deployment/index.md

 ## Configure SSO connection

-First step to integrate the <MainPlatformName /> server with SSO is to create a new SAML or OIDC connection in the Ory Polis admin panel.
+You can now set up your first SSO (SAML or OIDC) connection in the Ory Polis admin panel.

 Follow the steps below to create a new connection:

 * Go to the Ory Polis admin panel deployed on your infrastructure using the [previous steps](#start-the-sso-stack).
 * Navigate to the **Enterprise SSO** tab and click **New Connection**.
 * Choose **SAML** or **OIDC** as the connection type.
-* Fill in the connection name and description.
+* Fill in the connection name and description (any value).
 * Provide your domain name in the **Tenant** field - this is the domain for your users emails (e.g. you users emails will be `user@your.company.com`, then use `your.company.com` in the **Tenant** field).
 * Enter the value `mergin-maps-product` in the **Product** field.
 * Specify **Allowed redirect URLs** with the domain name of your <MainPlatformName /> server (e.g. `https://merginmaps.example.com`) and the domain names used by <MainPlatformName /> clients (`http://localhost:10042`, `http://127.0.0.1:10042`, `http://[::1]:10042` and `https://hello.merginmaps.com/mobile/sso-redirect`).